-Less meat, more veg, plus a fat-free dressing – a healthy, delicious noodle recipe
+Less beef, more veg, plus a fat-free dressing – a healthy, delicious green bean noodle recipe

 - 1 cucumber